Mathieu-Allaire/AssetPlus/README.md

 # :hotel::heavy_plus_sign: AssetPlus Project

-This project was in a team of 6 people.

 ## Project Overview

 We created the AssetPlus application for a hotel in the Montreal area.
 AssetPlus is intended to be